What is a DUI?

-When one is arrested is driving under the influence, they are legally referred to as DUI suspect.
+When one is arrested driving under the influence, they are legally referred to as DUI suspect.
 They will be taken into custody by local law enforcement and booked on charges of DUI.
 The police officers will collect fingerprints and run background checks on the individual to certify their backgrounds.

 A DUI bail is an amount of money that a DUI suspect pays to not be held in custody during their trial.
 The amount of the bail varies from case to case.
 If you get arrested for a DUI, you can post bail and prevent your detention in the local county jail by paying some money upfront to be temporarily released.
-This bail time is granted not he condition that one will attend all the court proceedings as required of them.
+This bail time is granted on the condition that one will attend all the court proceedings as required of them.
 Even if the DUI bail isn’t granted immediately, the judge can order it on a later date.

 Connecticut Bail Bonds Group can help you if you are in the need of a DUI bail bond.